 Chem 2.
 Quantitative Reasoning in Chemistry

-If you have concerns about your preparation for Chemistry 5, you should feel free to talk to a Chem 5 or 6 instructor or to Prof. Milde for further advice.
+If you have concerns about your preparation for Chemistry 5, you should feel free to talk to a Chem 5 or 6 instructor for further advice.
 In addition, you may find our Self Test (available on this page) useful as a simple way to measure your skill level in some very basic areas that will be used throughout your General Chemistry career.